'I wanted to do something that would make a difference in the world...'

 ‘I needed to fulfil some prerequisites, so I completed an anatomy and physiology course online through the University of Iowa and a UC summer school Linguistics course (LING 101).
 These papers were a good introduction to the course and a useful reintroduction to studying.’

-‘Going back to studying has given me a new direction and a feeling of purpose,’ she says.
-‘I have found it is a totally different experience to when I was doing my undergraduate degree straight out of high school.
-For me, there is more meaning behind studying second time around and more incentive to work hard and succeed.
-I enjoy the close knit year group that we have and the support I gain from them.’
+‘Going back to studying gave me a new direction and a feeling of purpose,’ she says.
+‘I found it is a totally different experience to when I was doing my undergraduate degree straight out of high school.
+For me, there was more meaning behind studying second time around and more incentive to work hard and succeed.
+I enjoyed the close knit year group that we had and the support I gained from them.’

-‘I love the practical experiences I have had during the course of my study.
+‘I loved the practical experiences I had during the course of my study.
 Meeting and working with people from different ages and backgrounds has been interesting and I have learnt a lot from them.

-‘Going into this degree, I had thought I would be looking for a job working with children, however, having had some involvement now working with older people, I have found this is an area which I also enjoy and in which I could also see myself working.’
+‘Going into this degree, I had thought I would be looking for a job working with children, however, having had some involvement now working with older people, I have found this is an area which I also enjoy.’

 She is especially thankful for the support she has been given that has made this new phase possible.

-‘I have been lucky in going back to study, in that I have very supportive family and friends who are sometimes called upon to help out with childcare,’ she says.
-‘Juggling family and study is not easy but I feel that the benefits to the whole family will be worth it.
+‘I was lucky in going back to study, in that I had very supportive family and friends who were sometimes called upon to help out with childcare,’ she says.
+‘Juggling family and study is not easy but I feel that the benefits to the whole family are worth it.
 My children are seeing their mother working hard and succeeding in a bid to improve all our lives and what better lesson for them to learn?’